-Section 8.1 Insurance Coverage
+Section 7.1 Insurance Coverage

 The Village shall continue to make available to full-time employees and their dependents group health and hospitalization insurance coverage and benefits.
-Further, the Village shall offer full-time employees the option of coverage under a Health Maintenance Organization (HMO) selected by the Village which offers substantially similar health and hospitalization coverage and benefits as provided under the group insurance plan.
-The deductible for the Village's indemnity plan will be \$300 for single coverage and \$600 for family coverage.
-The maximum out of pocket will be \$1250 for single and \$2500 for family coverage.
+Further, the Village shall offer full-time employees the option of coverage under a Health Maintenance Organization (HMO) or a Preferred Provider Organization (PPO) selected by the Village which offers substantially similar health and hospitalization coverage and benefits as provided under the group insurance plan.

-Section 8.2 Cost
+Section 7.2 Cost